gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 ## Origin of the Common Vocabulary

-The original "common vocabulary" originated at the Southwest Harbor Public Library in 2016.
+The "common vocabulary" originated at the Southwest Harbor Public Library in 2016.
 It was created for the Digital Archive based on a tiny subset of the [Nomenclature 4.0](#nomenclature-40) vocabulary.
 Archivists at the Library liked the descriptiveness of Nomenclature, and the fact that it is hierarchical, but there were two issues.
 The first is that full Nomenclature terms are long and